- January 30, 2023

 With this chart, whenever the price pierced the upper or lower band, we would look for a pullback to around the midline.
 The issue becomes when volatility compression comes into the instrument.

 Once the bands shrink and stay in the condition, a pullback no longer becomes viable as there is no price swing to exploit.

 Swing traders would want to consider the formation of a trading range.
 Playing a breakout of the range for one clean swing would be the goal.

-The effect where the bands balloon apart is one reason I prefer Keltner Channels that use an ATR over using these bands.
+The effect where the price fluctuations for the bands to balloon apart is one reason I prefer Keltner Channels that use an ATR over using these bands.
 Some traders like this balloon effect as, to them, it tells them information about the market.
+I find it distracting.

 While not an indicator in the traditional sense, price patterns do indicate certain conditions in the market.
 I suggest you spend time with this section.

 There are many chart patterns available for a swing trader to use with many different names.
-I don’t concern myself with the textbook definition of the pattern and consider most of them of a consolidation in price.
+I don’t concern myself with the textbook definition of the pattern and consider most of them a consolidation in price movements.

 Patterns look great in textbooks but reading them on the chart is a different story.
 To keep it simple, look for a pause in the advance or decline of price, connect the highs and lows of price action, and look for a break for a trading opportunity.

 Notice I just have the 20 EMA to help frame the market trend.
 Can you build a swing trading strategy this simple?

 Yes, you can.